 Examples of Successful Nonprofit Crowdsourcing:

-Any volunteers ever found through VolunteerMatch, Idealist or any other online platform.
+Any volunteers can be found through VolunteerMatch, Idealist, or any other online platform.

 A community center needs its roof repaired.
 It asks its newsletter subscribers.

 A New York radio host wants to know the cost of food in different neighborhoods across New York City.
 It asks its listeners to comment with the prices and where they live.

 A Charter School attempts to raise enough funds to open.